corda/corda-docs-portal/content/en/tools/digital-currencies/digital-currencies-glossary.md

 **Central Bank Digital Currency (CBDC)** A central bank-issued digital money, denominated in a national unit of account, which is backed by the full faith and credit of the issuing central bank.

+**CIC** Currency in Circulation: The amount of cash available in a country that is available to conduct transactions.

 **Defining** Creating a token definition, which specifies the properties that a token of that type may have.
 Defining a token is a similar process for CBDCs and for commercial bank-issued stablecoins; however, the approval process may differ.

 **Issuing party** The network participant which has the authority to take minted tokens and issue them to other parties.